 Printhead A removable printer component that takes ink of one or more colors from the corresponding ink cartridge(s) and deposits it on the paper, through a cluster of nozzles.
-In the HP Designjet Z2100 Photo series, each printhead prints two different colors.
+In the HP Designjet Z3200, each printhead prints two different colors.